Help and Advice

 Your credit score doesn’t start at zero and you’d don’t need to be in debt to have a credit rating.
 There are a few things you can do to boost the positive features on your credit history that demonstrate you are a stable and reliable member of society:

 - Register on the electoral roll.
 This will help confirm you identity, it is free and allows you to vote in national and local elections. www.gov.uk/register-to-vote

 - Stay at one address.
 Lenders like stability, so living at one address is regarded favourably.

 - Pay your rent and bills on time.
-Most housing associations,utilities firms and mail order catalogues will share repayment history with credit reference agencies.
+Most housing associations,utilities firms, mobile phone contracts and mail order catalogues will share repayment history with credit reference agencies.

 - Live with someone with a good credit rating – associated people affect your own credit rating.